Last Updated on 07/04/2022

 Unless you’re on a larger road trip throughout Italy, it’s probably not worth renting a car just to get you to Positano and then have it sit in a pricey parking lot.
 If you need to rent a car though, be sure to read my tips for driving in Italy.

 Consider hiring a private driver if you want to get to Positano without any transfers or public transportation.
-When I reserved a private driver from the Naples airport to the Amalfi Coast with a friend visiting from the States, we emailed in advance and paid in cash on arrival.
-You can pre book through TripAdvisor.
+When I reserved a private driver from the Naples airport to the Amalfi Coast with a friend visiting from the States, it was definitely the most convenient option.

 Naples to Positano by Train (& Bus)

 There is not a train station in Positano, but the Circumvesuviana runs from downtown Naples to Sorrento (check the schedule).
 From Sorrento, you can transfer to the SITA bus directly outside the train station.
 I always caught the Circumvesuviana at the main Garibaldi stop.
 You could also always go one stop ahead and catch it at Porta Nolana, where the line begins.
 The Garibaldi stop is connected to the main Napoli Centrale underground.